Pressure Washers Buyer's Guide

 My engine will not start.
 What do I do?

 - Pumps without a pressure release need to have the trigger pulled while starting the engine.
 Make sure the throttle, gas and choke are all on.
 If all this checks out, inspect the air filter.
 If this is soaked with oil, replace the filter along with the spark plug.
 The last thing to check is the oil level.
 If the engine has a low-oil alert, just add more oil and the engine should start up.
-If all the above checks out and the engine will not start, check the yellow pages for a local service center.
+If all the above checks out and the engine will not start, contact a local service center.

 I cannot get any soap injection.
 What should I do?